suleman-dawood/intelligent-knowledge-platform/README.md

 4. Copy the example environment file and configure it:
    ```
-   cp env.example .env
+   cp config.env.example .env
    ```
-   Edit the `.env` file to set your configuration.
+   Edit the `.env` file to set your DeepSeek API key and other configuration.

 5. Install frontend dependencies:
    ```